In “AI YoungBoy 2,” YoungBoy Never Broke Again has revenge, money, and real love on his mind.

 4. RICH AS HELL

 “Rich As Hell” is probably the most riveting song you will hear this year.
-Not only does it feature this piano-heavy trap instrumental that Shakespeare would be proud of, but the terrorizing bars that you get from YoungBoy Never Broke Again will give you the chills.
+Not only does it feature this piano-heavy trap instrumental that Shakespeare would be proud of, but the terrorizing bars that you get from YoungBoy Never Broke Again on it will give you the chills.

 3. CARTER SON

-Personally, I love how YoungBoy switches between gritty and soulful on this song, finding completely different ways to solidify his gangsta ways to the listeners.
+Personally, I love how YoungBoy switches between gritty and soulful on this song, finding completely different ways to solidify his gangsta to the listeners.

 2. TIME I’M ON